 Great Keyword Optimization Resources

-- Free Keyword Research Tools – the Ultimate Guide - Ann Smarty gives us a nice list of the keyword research tools and optimization resources that isn't the same old same old
+- Free Keyword Research Tools – the Ultimate Guide - A nice list of the keyword research tools and optimization resources that isn't the same old same old

 - Free Keyword Suggestion, Research and Analysis Tools - Aaron Wall's keyword tools are slick and pretty sick